 Customer engagement means interacting with your customers on different channels, spanning from when they first encounter your brand to past the point of their first purchase.

 The object of the game is to build your relationship with them and earn their loyalty.
-Engagement can take place over any channel such as: email, phone, social media, community forum, live chat, or knowledge base.
+Engagement can take place over any channel such as: email, phone call, social media, community forum, or live chat.